Sulfuric Acids measurement

-The AlsonicDSP ultrasonic flow meter , not only measures the volumetric flow rate, but also the sonic velocity of the liquid, a PLC or DSC can be programed to related acid concentration level versus fluid sonic velocity.
-There is a direct relationship between sonic velocity and changes of Sodium Hydroxide concentration.
+The ALSONIC-DSP ultrasonic flow meter, not only measures the volumetric flow rate but also the sonic velocity of the liquid, a PLC or DSC can be programmed to relate acid concentration level versus fluid sonic velocity.
+There is a direct relationship between sonic velocity and changes in Sodium Hydroxide concentration.
 The operator is now able to also supervise the concentration of the Sodium Hydroxide running through the pipe.
 If the measured values deviate from the preset values, the process is automatically regulated.

 • Reliable, non-intrusive flow and concentration measurement

 • No media contact, no wear on the instrumentation, no risk of leaks